Hakerh400/functional/readme.md

 ## Functions

 *Functional()* has 6 native functions.
-Native functions have no reserved identifiers, but their valus associated with the first 6 identifiers (reading from left to right) that appear in the source code.
-If the source code has less identifiers that the number of native functions, some native functions will not be associated with any identifier.
+Native functions have no reserved identifiers, but their values are assigned to the first 6 identifiers (reading from left to right) that appear in the source code.
+If the source code has less identifiers that the number of native functions, some native functions will not be assigned to any identifier.

 The native functions are: